MicrosoftDocs/PowerShell-Docs/scripting/Topic/Accessibility-in-Windows-PowerShell-ISE.md

 -   Text Size Change

 ## <a name="bkmk_1"></a>How to change the size and location of the Console and Script Panes
 You can use the following steps to change the size and location of the Console Pane and the Script Pane.
-When you open the [!INCLUDE[ise_2](../Token/ise_2_md.md)] again, the size and location changes you made will be retained.
+When you open the Windows PowerShell ISE again, the size and location changes you made will be retained.

 ### To resize the Script Pane and Console Pane